-This is the only Elizabeth Gaskell walking tour in Manchester which peruses the author’s Manchester haunts in great detail AND takes you to the author’s Chorlton-on-Medlock house AND to her earlier residency on Dover Street, with its own remarkable history.
+This is the only Elizabeth Gaskell walking tour in Manchester which peruses the author’s Manchester haunts in great detail, including a peek at some antiquarian Gaskell books at the Portico Library, takes you to the (site of the) author’s Chorlton-on-Medlock house AND to her earlier residency on Dover Street, with its own remarkable history.

 That’s because this tour is led by Ed Glinert, the only official Manchester tour guide who is also an author, published by Penguin, Bloomsbury, Random House and HarperCollins.